rtreactive/rtactor-rs/README.md

         .start(fake_can.addr(), Duration::ZERO)
         .unwrap();

-    // Make the simulation advance half accelerometer the sampling rate
+    // Make the simulation advance half the accelerometer sampling rate
-    // so it is guaranteed the test bellow.
-Any queued message is processed in
+    // so the can message is guaranteed to be received in the test bellow.
-    // `process_for` (but in this case none should be). disp.borrow_mut().process_for(ACCELEROMETER_T_SAMPLE / 2);
+    // Any queued message is processed in `process_for` (but in this case none should be). disp.borrow_mut().process_for(ACCELEROMETER_T_SAMPLE / 2);

     for i in 0..3 {